Makkiftw/Signal-test/README.md

 Nodes must be placed on the board first, then other items can be connected to this.

+Repeaters and Inverters are directional.
+The direction can be displayed by toggling "Optimise Drawing" off in the settings.

 ## Credits
 Almost all of the ruby code is written by me.